 OpenAI and Anthropic APIs

 Raw AI models through APIs give maximum flexibility.
 You define the prompts, inputs, review rules, and workflow; the model handles generation, classification, summarization, or transformation.
-This is what agencies like arsum use to create custom solutions tailored to specific industries.
+This is the path agencies like arsum use for custom solutions tailored to specific industries.

 Pricing: Pay-per-token; varies by model, volume, and context length